Shinobi Legions: Reception

-On release, Famicom Tsūshin scored the game a 26 out of 40.
-GamePro gave it a rave review, stating that "If you've been sitting on the fence regarding a Sega Saturn purchase, here's a swift shuriken in the butt to get you moving."
+On release, GamePro gave it a rave review, stating that "If you've been sitting on the fence regarding a Sega Saturn purchase, here's a swift shuriken in the butt to get you moving."
 They particularly praised the new defensive moves and greater variety of enemies compared to previous Shinobi games.
 They also felt that the digitized sprite-based graphics were a refreshing change from the polygon-based graphics used in most Saturn games.
 The four reviewers of Electronic Gaming Monthly likewise praised the new defensive moves and "fluid" graphics.
 They had varying reactions to the FMV cutscenes, and two of the reviewers felt the game lacked the "feel" of earlier Shinobi games, but all four agreed that the game was both visually impressive and fun to play.
 A critic for Next Generation, while remarking that the game made no real advance in gameplay over its last generation predecessors, argued that it also maintains the standard of excellent gameplay set by those predecessors, and that the greater sophistication in the graphics would likely be enough to appease fans of the Shinobi series.
 Sega Saturn Magazine said that it plays well but fails to make any real use of the Saturn's capabilities, calling it "another Shinobi game that somehow managed to find its way on to CD instead of cartridge."
 They suggested that the "tacky" FMV scenes were added simply as an excuse to release the game on the Saturn instead of the Sega Genesis.
 A reviewer for Maximum described it as "a disappointment" compared to the earlier Shinobi games, but did not provide any specifics.